-

 Which courts deal with class actions or collective redress proceedings?

-With regard to the Courts’ jurisdiction, Article 849 of the French Code of Civil Procedure provides that the Court having jurisdiction is the Civil Court of the defendant’s domicile or, if the defendant is not in France, the Paris Civil Court has jurisdiction.
+With regard to the Courts’ jurisdiction under the Former regime, Article 849 of the French Code of Civil Procedure provides that the Court having jurisdiction is the Civil Court of the defendant’s domicile or, if the defendant is not in France, the Paris Civil Court.
+This was the Court-jurisdiction principle applicable under the Former regime.

 -